Thick hyperbolic 3-manifolds with bounded rank: Simplicial ruled surfaces

-Due to the length bounds discussed in the previous paragraph, all the restrictions $f_i |_{G}$ are uniformly lipschitz.
-Moreoever, their images are contained in some compact subset of $M $, by Lemma \ref{distancetogeodesic2}.
+Due to the length bounds discussed in the previous paragraph, the restrictions $f_i |_{G}$ are uniformly lipschitz.
+Moreover, as $f_i|_G$ are bounded length homotopic graphs in $M$ whose fundamental groups are not elementary parabolic, their images are contained in some compact subset of $M $ by Corollary \ref{distancetogeodesic2}.
 So, for any subsequence $f_{i_j}$, Arzela--Ascoli gives a further subsequential limit $f$ of $f_{i_j}$ on $G$.
-Such an $f$ extends to a map $f : S \longrightarrow M$ (for instance, one can just pick some huge $i_j$ and perturb $f_{i_j}$ to agree with the limit map on $G$) and this $f$ will minimizes the quantity $ L(\ \cdot \ ,G,\omega)$.
+Such an $f$ extends to a map $f : S \longrightarrow M$ (for instance, one can just pick some huge $i_j$ and perturb $f_{i_j}$ to agree with the limit map on $G$) and this $f$ will minimize the quantity $ L(\ \cdot \ ,G,\omega)$.

 We have shown that every subsequence of $f_i$ has a subsequence that converges on $G$ to some restriction $f|_G$, where $f : S\longrightarrow M$ minimizes $ L(\ \cdot \ ,G,\omega)$.
 Any such $f$ must be constant speed on the edges of $G$, since the $f_i$ are constant speed on edges.
-So, Fact \ref{uniquenessfact} says that $f|_G$ is independent of the subsequence chosen.
+So, if $g_*(\pi_1 G)$ is not cyclic hyperbolic, Fact \ref{uniquenessfact} says that $f|_G$ is independent of the subsequence chosen.
 In other words, picking any such $f$, we have that $f_i|_G$ actually converges to $f|_G$. \end {proof}

-As an application, we can construct simplicial ruled surfaces nearby closed geodesics and cusps.
-The reader should compare this with the well-known constructions of `useful' simplicial ruled surfaces realizing a given simple closed curve due to Thurston and Bonahon \cite{Bonahonbouts}.